0xbythesecond/Configure-AD/README.md

     <p align="center">
   <img src="https://i.imgur.com/awUUK52.png" height="80%" width="80%" alt="message displays client added to domain"/>
   </p>
-  Now can create our users that will be loaded into our <b>_EMPLOYEES OU</b>.
+  Now can create our users that will be loaded into our <b>_EMPLOYEES OU</b> in the domain controller (DC-1).
 To create these employees we will run <b>PowerShell_ISE</b> as an <b>administrator</b>.
 A new File will be created then we can enter the pre-configured script into the file.
 When the script is run, once we run the script the random employees will be created.</p>
   <p>Here is the script loaded into powershell prior to running the script to create 1000 random users</p>
   <p align="center">
   <img src="https://i.imgur.com/ez4THWm.png" height="80%" width="80%" alt="powershell with script loaded"/>